ramhee98/MoodleUpdater/README.md

    - **branch**: Branch of the Moodle repository to checkout.
    - **path**: Path to the directory where Moodle is installed.
    - **moodle**: Name of the Moodle folder within the specified path.
+   - **folder_backup_path**: Custom directory where backup files will be stored.
+If left blank, the current working directory will be used.
    - **db_name**: Name of the Moodle database.
    - **db_user**: Database username used for DB dump.